-Prospective students who do not have the diplomas listed under 1 through 4, and are 21 years or older, may be exempted by the Bachelor's Admission Board from the prior education requirements listed earlier per category, if they have, on the grounds of a colloquium doctum, demonstrated their suitability for the relevant education and that they meet the English language requirements and the Dutch language requirements for Dutch-taught Bachelor's programmes.
+Prospective students who do not have the diplomas listed under 1 through 4, and are 21 years or older, may be exempted by the Bachelor's Admission Board from the prior education requirements listed earlier per category, if they have, on the grounds of a colloquium doctum, demonstrated their suitability for the relevant education.
 In such cases, Wageningen University demands that prospective students can provide partial certificates on vwo 6 level for the subjects that are required for the Bachelor's programme in question, as specified in the below table.
-The table below applies to admission years 2021-2022 and 2022-2023.
+The table below applies to admission year2022-2023.
+As proof of proficiency in the Dutch language, it is also possible to submit a Nt2-II certificate (Staatsexamen Nederlands als Tweede Taal, programme II), and as proof of proficiency in the English language, a language certificate recognised by the WUR (see the table in appendix 3 under 1B.5).
+As of admission 2023-2024, colloquium doctum candidates who have English and/or Dutch as a